 - In New Zealand, we drive on the left side of the road.
 If you are unfamiliar with driving here, we encourage you to read the NZTA for driving tips for overseas visitors.

 - The speed limits in New Zealand tend to be lower than those in other countries, but the tickets for speeding are on par.

-Other Ways to Travel from Auckland to Wellington:
+Other ways to travel from Auckland to Wellington

-If you enjoyed this article, please share it on social media, including Pinterest.
+If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 Which Auckland to Wellington Drive Itinerary will you pick?